blackducksoftware/hub/kubernetes/README.md

 #### Step 0:

-Make a namespaces/project for your hub:
+Make a namespaces/project for your Hub:

 - For openshift:`oc new-project myhub`
 - For kubernetes:`kubectl create ns myhub`

-#### Step 1: Setting up service accounts (if you need them).
+#### Step 1: Setting up service accounts (if you need them)

 This may not be necessary for some users, feel free to skip to the *next* section if you think you don't need to setup any special service accounts (i.e. if you're running in a namespace that has administrative capabilities).

-- First create your service account (Openshift users, use `oc`):
+- First create your service account (OpenShift users, use `oc`):
 ```
 kubectl create serviceaccount postgresapp -n myhub
 ```

- - For openshift: You need to create a service account for the hub, and allow that user to run processes as user 70.
+ - For OpenShift: You need to create a service account for the Hub, and allow that user to run processes as user 70.
 A generic version of these steps which may work for you is defined below:
 ```
 oc adm policy add-scc-to-user anyuid system:serviceaccount:myhub:postgres
 ```

- - *Optional for kubernetes*: You may need to create RBAC bindings with your cluster administrator that allow pods to run as any uid.
-Consult with your kubernetes administrator and show them your installation workflow (as defined below) to determine if this is necessary in your cluster.
+ - *Optional for Kubernetes*: You may need to create RBAC bindings with your cluster administrator that allow pods to run as any UID.
+Consult with your Kubernetes administrator and show them your installation workflow (as defined below) to determine if this is necessary in your cluster.

-#### Step 2: Create your cfssl container, and the core hub config map.
+#### Step 2: Create your cfssl container, and the core Hub config map

-Note we may edit the configmap later for external postgres or other settings.
-For now, leave it as it is by default, and run these commands (openshift users: use `oc` instead of `kubectl`).
+Note: We may edit the configmap later for external postgres or other settings.
+For now, leave it as it is by default, and run these commands (OpenShift users: use `oc` instead of `kubectl`).

 ```
 kubectl create -f 1-cfssl.yml -n myhub